ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: #faq-storage-units-2}

 One of the reasons can be that your operating system uses base-2 conversion.
 For example, when you provision a 4000 GB volume in the console, the storage system reserves a 4,000 GiB volume or 4,294,967,296,000 bytes of storage space for you.
 The provisioned volume size is larger than 4 TB.
-However, your operating system might display the storage size as 3.9 T because it uses base-2 conversion and the T stands for TiB, not TB.
+However, your operating system can display the storage size as 3.9 T because it uses base-2 conversion and the T stands for TiB, not TB.

 Second, partitioning your Block Storage and creating a file system on it reduces available storage space.
 The amount by which formatting reduces space varies depending upon the type of formatting, and the amount and size of the various files on the system.